 Remove Ions With Game-Changing Selectivity

-In contrast, conventional EDR pulls all ions across ion exchange membranes under an electric field, without a membrane pressure differential.
-FlexEDR Selective:
+Conventional EDR pulls all ions across ion exchange membranes under an electric field, without a membrane pressure differential.
+However, FlexEDR Selective:

 - Removes specific ions using state-of-the-art ion exchange membranes with 98% monovalent ionic selectivity (e.g. lithium or separation of chlorides from sulfates).

-- Changes brine chemistry without softening to reach the full potential of reverse osmosis systems and wring out even more freshwater for beneficial reuse.
+- Changes brine chemistry without softening to reach the full potential of reverse osmosis systems and produce more freshwater for reuse.

 - Is tunable and can be applied in different configurations based on the ionic separation needed for each application.